 Even though you can no longer pitch up or park up wherever you like camping in Iceland is still extremely popular.
-In fact it is pretty much a national pastime for many Icelandic people.
-And for visitors it is without doubt the very best way to experience the country.
+In fact, it is pretty much a national pastime for many Icelandic people.
+And for visitors, it is, without a doubt, the very best way to experience the country.
 Taking a road trip and camping out either in a campervan or a tent is a wonderful option.
 Putting you right in the middle of all that fresh air and the natural wonders of Iceland.

 Iceland wild camping laws

 The laws around wild camping in Iceland extend to overnight parking in motor vehicles.
 So spending the night in the parking lot of a beauty spot is also not an option.

 In actual fact, there are some very particular circumstances where wild camping is allowed in Iceland.
 But please don’t think that we have deceived you on this.
 The circumstances are VERY precise.
 You can only camp on uncultivated land far from any settlements where there is no campsite available.
 With some 180 campsites across the country, this makes it very unlikely.
 So it is pretty much only possible if you are backpacking and carrying your own tent.
 You will also need to be deep in the wilds of Iceland where there are no facilities within reach.
 It is not completely impossible but it is extremely unlikely that you will find yourself in this situation.